 The driver has two inputs labelled 1 and 2.
 Both inputs can be set to mic or line mode.
 24V phantom power is available in mic mode.
 Additionally input 2 has a 100V input accessed through a separate 2 pin socket.
 Do not use both input 2 sockets at the same time.
+Dante enabled models have a dedicated RJ45 socket which acts as Input 3.

-Warning: Connection to a 100V line system may involve the risk of electric shock and therefore must be carried out by an instructed or skilled person.
+Warning: Connection to a 100V line system may involve the risk of electric shock and $2^{7}$ therefore must be carried out by an instructed or skilled person.